DoubleDome/gtm/README.md

 ```

 Once a registry has been added to `mashup` projects can be generated from the registry using the following command `mashup generate [registry:template]`.
 Power users can pass in the remote git with `mashup generate [registry:template] -o [git]` or bypass the remote git prompt with `mashup generate [registry:template] --passive`.

+#### Note
+* Git urls can be either http or ssh
+* If destination folder does not exist it will be created
+* Repos are cloned into a temporary directory and then moved to their final destination
+* Any files with the same name being moved to the same destination folder will be overridden
+* In order to clone into the current working directory use a '.' as the destination

 ### Adding a registry